 The Nashville Statement: The 5 Most Unbelievable Things The Anti-Gay Release Says

-Good grief!
-A council of evangelical leaders has released ‘The Nashville Statement’ which is an incredibly homophobic and anti-trans document about what they think biblical sexuality defines.
-We’ve got their five most ludicrous claims.
+A council of evangelical leaders has released ‘The Nashville Statement, an incredibly anti-gay and trans document about what they think biblical sexuality defines.
+Here’s their five most hateful claims.

 For a group of people who call themselves Christians, this is really discriminatory.
 The Council on Biblical Manhood and Womanhood (CBMW) announced August 29 the release of The Nashville Statement, an evangelical coalition document on biblical sexuality, and what they think the Bible says about relationships and sexual relations.
 It’s terribly anti-gay and transgender and sadly, this is what the group wants their fellow evangelicals to go out and preach to members.